Hammerwood Park: 1800–1921: Victorian estate

-In c.
-1801, Hammerwood was purchased by Magens Dorrien Magens (c.
-1768–1849), a London merchant banker who had served as a Tory MP for Carmarthen for just six months in 1796; he was unseated after his opponent lodged a successful election petition; though he would sit for Ludgershall, in Wiltshire, from 1804 to 1812.
-Upon his death in 1849, he left Hammerwood to his son, John Dorrien Magens, who as chairman of the board of the East Grinstead Railway Company (EGR) was responsible for the connection of East Grinstead to the railway system at Three Bridges in 1855.
+In c.1801, Hammerwood was purchased by Magens Dorrien Magens (1761–1849), a London merchant banker who had sat as a Tory MP for Carmarthen for just six months in 1796; he was unseated after his opponent lodged a successful election petition.
+He would later sit for Ludgershall, a rotten borough in Wiltshire, from 1804 to 1812.
+Upon his death at Hammerwood in May 1849, aged 87, he left Hammerwood to his son, John Dorrien Magens, who as chairman of the board of the East Grinstead Railway Company (EGR) was responsible for the connection of East Grinstead to the railway system at Three Bridges in 1855.
 It is likely that extensions to the house, specifically to the north-east service wing, took place under the ownership of the Dorrien Magens family, and census records from the 1840s indicate at least ten indoor staff during the period.